 Tom McGlynn - Small Test Pattern 2

-Tom McGlynn is known for using contrasting colors in his minimalist approach to abstraction.
+Tom McGlynn is a geometric artist known for using contrasting colors in his minimalist approach to abstraction.
 Working across an array of disciplines, including painting, drawing, photography, and sculpture, Mc Glynn also works as a curator.
-Far from predictable, his color choice creates an atmosphere of contradicting forces.
+Far from predictable, the color choice in his geometric art creates an atmosphere of contradicting forces.
 His Test Pattern series investigate the essence of the contemporary being through the eye’s reaction to the color and form.
 His abstract painting denies any emotion or evidence of the artist’s inner being and reflects similar ideas of major minimalist works of the past.

 To learn more about the work from the mentioned series, please follow the link here.